ecfeed/ecfeed.java/README.md

 Arguments:
 - *method (required)* - See 'generateNWise'.
-- *testSuites* - An array of test case names to be downloaded.
+- *testSuites* - An array of test suite names to be downloaded.
 Additionally, one string value can be used instead, i.e. "ALL".
+- *feedback* - See 'generateNWise'.
+- *label* - See 'generateNWise'.
+- *custom* - See 'generateNWise'.

 ## Export calls